- Diversity, Equity, and Inclusion

 Can I apply for Spring admission?
 Could I defer?

 We do not accept applications for admission in the spring semester.
 We only accept applications for consideration for fall admission.
-Some admitted students do defer and start later than in the subsequent fall, but this is not automatic -- you would need to discuss this with the director of our graduate field and get approval.
+Some admitted students do defer and start later than in the subsequent fall, but this is not automatic -- you would need to discuss this with the Associate Director of our graduate field and get approval.

 What are the minimum requirements for all CS applicants?